Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 - The grade and credit of a repeated course will be counted in the grade point average of the semester in which it is repeated.

 If a course is being repeated and is dropped with a W, the grade originally earned is restored to the academic record.
-If, however, the original grade of the repeated course was a W, then both the original and any subsequent W will be recorded on the academic record.
+However, if the original grade of the repeated course was a W, then both the original W and any subsequent W will be recorded on the academic record.

-Course work taken after graduating (such as student teaching in Education Studies) will appear as a separate entry in the transcript.
-This course work will in no way be reflected in the student’s undergraduate record.
+Any course work taken at Wabash after the student has graduated will appear as a separate entry in the transcript, and will in no way be reflected in the student’s undergraduate record.

 Changes to final course grades are only allowed in cases where a faculty member determines that an error has been made in calculating or entering a grade.
 Faculty discovering such errors may submit corrections to the Registrar’s Office within four weeks of the due date for submission; after four weeks have passed, corrections to final grades require the approval of the Dean of the College.